Welcome to the

 Sol y Sombra (July 12) delivers a passionate evening of Spanish dance with guest artists Mariana Parma and partner Rodney Lopes & members of NYC’S Joel Salsa performing an array of Latin Dance styles, plus jazz and hip hop influenced Flamenco!
 The L.I.
 Dance Consortium returns with two fabulous concerts by superb local dance companies (June 26 and Aug.
 1.)

-The Huntington Community Band will again provide wonderfully entertaining programs under Music Director Tom Gellert’s baton on five consecutive Wednesdays beginning June 29.
-The Huntington Men’s Chorus takes the stage on June 30; the Huntington Choral Society will deliver a selection of jazz standards on July 8.
-The Island Hills Chorus and Twin Shores Chorus share the bill on August 3 for their annual Barbershop and Sweet Adeline songfest on August 5.
-The Senior Pops Orchestra of L.I. on July 3, and the Nassau Pops Symphony Orchestra on July 10 will provide delightful music on consecutive Sunday evenings.
-And don’t miss out on longtime festival favorite Northport Community Band’s fabulous Thursday evening performances at the Robert W. Krueger Bandstand in Northport Village Park.
+The Huntington Community Band will again provide wonderfully entertaining programs on five consecutive Wednesdays beginning July 3.
+The Huntington Men’s Chorus takes the stage on June 27.
+The Island Hills Chorus and Twin Shores Chorus share the bill for their annual Barbershop and Sweet Adeline songfest on August 7.
+The North Shore Pops Concert Band will celebrate on July 4, and the Nassau Pops Symphony Orchestra on July 14 will provide a fabulous new program.
+And don’t miss out on longtime festival favorite Northport Community Band’s fabulous Thursday evening performances July 4, 11, 18, 25 & Aug.
+1) at the Robert W. Krueger Bandstand in Northport Village Park.